Taste and See That the Lord is Good

 And as our knowledge of who God is increases, so does our capacity to experience Him in our every day lives.

 There are so many intricacies to God’s character that He desires us to intimately know.
 God is so good, and His beauty so intoxicating, yet it’s easy to but barely skim the surface, missing the unimaginable depths He summons us to uncover.

-We will never exhaust our capacity to know God, because He is infinite, but what a beautiful truth that we can spend our whole lives growing in that knowledge, uncovering layers to know Him more deeply.
+We will never exhaust our capacity to know God, because He is infinite.
+But what a beautiful truth that we can spend our whole lives growing in our knowledge, uncovering layers to know Him more deeply.

 God invites us to taste and see that He is good (Psalm 34:8), to drink deeply of His goodness so that we may be filled.
 In fact, knowing Jesus is the only way we can be filled, and He is offered to us freely—we need only drink Him in.